kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

     Recursing into profiles
     ...

-This template add (if not yet exist) _stylesheets_ directory in _browser_ directory
+This template adds (if does not exist yet) _stylesheets_ directory in _browser_ directory

     >>> 'stylesheets' in os.listdir('browser')
     True

-In _stylesheets_ resource directory added empty main.css stylesheet resource
+In _stylesheets_ resource directory empty main.css stylesheet resource added

     >>> 'main.css' in os.listdir('browser/stylesheets')
     True